Frezzle/todo/README.md

 ```
 $ todo undo 1
 $ todo
-1 - clean the code
+1 - demonstrate the app
 ```

 ### Delete a task